propenster/Jexter/README.md

 # Jexter

-## A python tool to covert HTML to JSX....
+## A python tool to scan for vulnerable dependencies, packages and sdks in .NET Applications

 ### Coming Soon!